tz-dev/PMS-QC/PMS Theory as a Structural Layer for Quantum Computing.md

 practice, PMS is not tied to a particular physical or social substrate.
 Instead, it provides a universal operator grammar capable of describing compositional processes wherever structured action unfolds.

+This paper distinguishes between the stable PMS operator grammar (Δ--Ψ), a generic quantum-computational structural layer (PMS-QC), and an optional paper-specific extension layer (PMS-QC_EXT).
+PMS itself remains unchanged throughout: all quantum-computational content is expressed as interpretative mappings, macro-level constructs, and governance rules defined in PMS-QC (and, where needed, isolated in PMS-QC_EXT) rather than as modifications of the Δ--Ψ operators.

 The aim of this paper is to demonstrate that PMS can function as a universal structural layer for quantum circuits and agentic